Filmmaking is tough, says Urwa Hocane as she takes flying start as youngest actor-turned-producer

 And she did end up paying dearly for her decision to produce Tich Button because at that time, she had offers to play the lead in Anaa, Jo Tu Chahay and Khaas, all of which went on to become blockbuster hits!
 That’s not it, though.
 She had even shot a couple of days for… wait for it… Meray Paas Tum Ho.

 “I was playing Hania (eventually played by Hira Mani) and had shot for a couple of days.
 But then we moved Tich Button to Nankana Sahib where we had put up a huge set and I just couldn’t get myself out of there.
-It was very unfortunate, more so because I ended up making Nadeem (Baig) really upset.
-Later, when I got back I did apologise to him and well, he’s not upset anymore but that was a tough time, certainly, because there were other production houses as well that I did end up offending.”
+It was very unfortunate, more so because I ended up making Nadeem (Baig) really upset along with the other production houses.”

 It appears though that it was all worth it as she does seem like a completely new person now.
 A person who has been through a rigorous learning experience and emerged as more skilled and knowledgeable.
 Now that the film has been completely shot and will be releasing soon, if she were to reveal one challenge — the biggest of them all — that she faced in her journey so far, what would it be?